2022 Moray Council election

-The 2022 election to Moray Council took place on 5 May 2022, on the same day as the 31 other local authorities in Scotland.
+The 2022 Moray Council election was held on 5 May 2022, on the same day as the 31 other local authorities in Scotland.
 The election used the eight wards created under the Local Governance (Scotland) Act 2004, with 26 Councillors elected.
-Each ward elects either 3 or 4 members, using the STV electoral system.
+Each ward elects either 3 or 4 members, using the STV electoral system - a form of proportional representation.

-On 18 May 2022, it was announced that the council would be run by a minority Conservative group, alongside two Independents.
+Following the election, on 18 May 2022, it was announced that the council would be run by a minority Conservative group, alongside two Independents.